Parasrah/selenium-nix-example/README.md

 This gives `direnv` permission to automatically manage the environments dependencies for you.
 Every time you navigate into this directory in a terminal, `direnv` will make those dependencies available to you.
 Likewise, if you leave the directory it will remove them  from your path.

+> NOTE: this could take a while to run the first time, as it's installing packages like `chrome` and `firefox`.
+Subsequent runs should be much faster.

+## FAQ

+**Why can't I use nix to install direnv?**

+There seems to be an issue with `WSL` where `nix` has not yet been added to the `$PATH` by the time your system runs the `.bashrc` file